 Wind Slabs form in specific areas, and are confined to lee and cross-loaded terrain features.
 They can be avoided by sticking to sheltered or wind-scoured areas.

 Snow begins to drift when wind speeds reach about 10 mph.
 The wind scours snow from the windward side of terrain features such as ridges, open bowls and gullies.
-The snow is broken into smaller fragments and deposited on the on the downwind, or lee, side of the terrain features.
+The snow is broken into smaller fragments and deposited on the downwind, or lee, side of the terrain features.
 The deposited snow can form thick, cohesive slabs.
 The stronger the wind the harder the Wind Slab.

 Wind Slabs form in specific areas depending on the wind speed and direction.
 They form on the lee aspects of ridgelines, cross-loaded gullies, or other terrain features.
 Areas around cliff bands and the lee side of krumholtz groves can also develop Wind Slabs.
 At stronger wind speeds, unusual loading/deposition patterns may occur.
-As wind speeds increase, the Wind Slabs may form further down slope than normally suspected, and may be found in small pockets in steep gullies or even down in the trees.
+As wind speeds increase, the Wind Slabs may form further down the slope than normally suspected, and may be found in small pockets in steep gullies or even down in the trees.

 Wind Slabs are most reactive during a wind event and the first day or two after it has ended.
 Wind Slabs can have a longer lifespan than Storm Slabs.
 During periods of very cold temperatures and extended wind events, Wind Slabs can persist for around a week.
-Wind slabs that form over a persistent weak layer like surface hoar, depth hoar, or near-surface facets may develop into Persistent Slabs.
+Wind slabs that form over a persistent weak layer like a surface hoar, depth hoar, or near-surface facets may develop into Persistent Slabs.

 Treatment and Avoidance

 Wind Slabs are common across Colorado.
 They are confined to lee and cross-loaded terrain features and can be avoided by sticking to sheltered or wind-scoured areas.
 Wind Slabs form in specific areas, so learning to recognize their characteristic shape and texture will help you avoid them.
-They usually stabilize in less than a week, so you can reduce your risk by waiting several days after a big loading event
+They usually stabilize in less than a week, so you can reduce your risk by waiting several days after a big loading event.